How do you choose the caravan awning that’s right for you?

 - Unlike the all-in-one nature of an inflatable, the weight of a traditional awning is split between the poles and the canvas, with separate bags for each.
 It makes them easier to carry as well as store.

 - Ventilation is a critical factor, especially in inflatable units.
-Look for permanent vents, as well as those that can be closed off; although it’s best to have some permanent flow-through – it helps avert any build-up of condensation (often wrongly throught of as a sign of a leak).
+Look for permanent vents, as well as those that can be closed off; although it’s best to have some permanent flow-through – it helps avert any build-up of condensation (often wrongly thought of as a sign of a leak).

 - Consider adding a roof lining, especially if you’re buying an inflatable.
 There’s a far higher chance of condensation build-up in this type of awning.